princegupta7798/ourcollege-demo/README.md

 # ourcollege-demo
-this is my first repoistory
-Author - Prince Gupta
+this is my first repoistory, Author - Prince Gupta